shin101/AI-LLM-GPT-project/README.md

 <img src="https://github.com/shin101/AI-LLM-GPT-project/blob/main/public/images/docGPT.gif?raw=true" alt="documentGPT demo gif" />

-## PrivateGPT
-DocumentGPT but upgraded!
-This AI bot can handle private data without worrying about security.

 ## QuizGPT
 Give your AI bot a document or a webpage, and it will create a quiz to maximize your learning.